senzuo/Untitled/Which.md

-# Which one should i do
+# Which one should I do

+> now:      reinforcement learning tutorial & report
+>
-> current : CS229 and assginment \
+> current:  CS229 and assginment\
 > next:     CS229 project

 ## to learn